Gracie Mansion - A Mansion with Grace

 This is a report containing things to do in Manhattan over the Memorial Day Weekend.

-Memorial Day Weekend is a few weeks away.
+This was first published when Memorial Day Weekend was a few weeks away.
 But given New Yorkers' interest in resuming some level of normalcy post pandemic, I thought you might want more time to figure out how you're going to spend the weekend.

 We'll update the weather on Friday, May 27th on the front page.
 Click for an up-to-date forecast of Queens Weekend Weather.